hyunkoome/CenterPoint/README.md

 ## 5) Evaluation

+### 5.0 Install `pybind11` and `centerpoint/pybind` module
+- If you already set in the `Section of 4.0`, please jump the `Section of 5.1`.
-- Install pybind11 (if you already installed in the `1.6 PCDET Installation`, skip please)
+- If you already installed in the `1.5 PCDET Installation`, skip please.
+  - Install pybind11
 ``` shell
 cd ~/
 git clone git@github.com:pybind/pybind11.git